vuetifyjs/vuetify/packages/docs/src/pages/en/labs/introduction.md

 <alert type="warning">

-Lab component API's are **NOT** finalized and can and will change.
+Lab component APIs are **NOT** finalized and can and will change.
 You should **EXPECT** for things to break during the course of development.

 </alert>